 The anime series is based on the Kaguya-sama wa Kokurasetai?: Tensai-tachi no Renai Zunousen manga series by creator Aka Akasaka.
 When the Japanese title for the Kaguya-sama manga is translated into English it literally means “Kaguya Wants To Be Confessed To: The Geniuses’ War Of Hearts And Minds”

-Serialized weekly with new chapters since May 2015, the manga series will be up to Kaguya-sama Volume 20 as of November 19, 2020 (it was delayed from October 2020).
+Serialized weekly with new chapters since May 2015, the manga series was up to Kaguya-sama Volume 21 as early 2021.
+The Kaguya-sama: Love is War Volume 22 release date is scheduled for May 19, 2021.
 Historically, four or five new volumes come out per year.

 In 2018 the Kaguya-sama manga received two spin-offs.
 The first is a Dojin Edition by Shinta Sakayama.
 The second, by G3 Ida, is called We Want To Talk About Kaguya (Kaguya-sama o Kataritai).
 That story follows girls in a newspaper club who idolize the student council but don’t really know what’s going on behind its closed doors.